xialingxiao/mokafelk/README.md

 This project uses `docker 1.10.0` or higher, `docker-compose 1.6.0` or higher and `ansible 2.0.0.2` or higher so please make sure you have them installed.
 Please also configure your `/etc/ansible/hosts` accordingly to include a host called `localhost` which points to `127.0.0.1`.

 ## Set up
-The project runs a configurable list of `Kafka` servers and the ELK stack locally at a staging directory specified in `config.yml`.
-It takes `json` formatted log files and put the entries into a `kafka` topic as specified in `sources` in `config.yaml`.
-All input files have to be stored in `files` directory.
+The project runs a configurable list of `Kafka` servers and the `ELK` stack locally at a staging directory specified in `config.yml`.
+You have the option to load some json formatted log files into the `Kafka` cluster on start up by specifying the corresponding topic in `topics` and `sources` in `config.yaml`.
+The input log files should be placed in the `files` directory.
+This is mainly used for testing `Kafka` consumer agents or message triggers.
+If you are testing producer agents, you do not need to add input files but you do still need to add the topics you will be posting to to `topics` in `config.yaml` so that the elasticsearch instance knows to consume from them.

 ## Run
 To create/restart the servers: